 Non-EU/EEA students in Finland are subject to tuition fees in English-taught Bachelor’s and Master’s programmes.
 The universities also offer scholarship options for gifted non-EU/EEA students admitted into degree programmes with tuition fees.
 Each university has its own fee and scholarship system, but the annual fees vary between 5.000€ and 18.000€.
 Detailed scholarship information is available directly from the universities.

 Meet language requirements for university admission in Finland by choosing an English language preparation course offered by English language schools worldwide, including Finland.
-By taking the right English exam training course you will advance your language skills in order to get the needed scores for IELTS, TOEFL, CAE, or other English exams.
+By taking the right English exam training course you will advance your language skills in order to get the needed scores for IELTS, TOEFL, C1 Advanced, or other English exams.